SmPC and PL

 QR Codes are two-dimensional (2D-) barcodes, consisting of black and white square dots, providing information that can be accessed via smartphones.
 Usually they link via internet to the encoded information.

-The “CMD(h) position paper on the use of QR Codes to provide information about the medicinal product” (CMDh/313/2014) was updated in March 2018 and the title was changed to „CMDh position paper on the use of Mobile scanning and other technologies to be included in labelling and PL in order to provide information about the medicinal product“.
+The “CMD(h) position paper on the use of QR Codes to provide information about the medicinal product” was updated in March 2018 and the title was changed to "CMDh position paper on the use of Mobile scanning and other technologies to be included in labelling and package leaflet (PL) in order to provide information about the medicinal product" (CMDh/313/2014, Rev.12).
+The provisions of this document are no longer limited to QR codes but generally applicable for mobile scanning and other technologies.

 According to this document a QR code can be submitted via